 This fact supports the role of gender as a potential moderator of the relationship between obesity and mental health: it is believed that boys and girls might respond to obesity-related stigma and body dissatisfaction more or less (Beltran-Garrayo et al., 2024; Forster et al., 2023).
-In a large (German) cohort (4-18), Forster et al. (2023) discovered that the relationships between BMI and mental health outcomes, such as behavioral problems and health-related quality of life, depended on both gender and socioeconomic status, making it important that these moderators be considered together.
+In a large German cohort (aged 4-18 years), Forster et al. (2023) discovered that the relationships between BMI and mental health outcomes, such as behavioral problems and health-related quality of life, depended on both gender and socioeconomic status, making it important that these moderators be considered together.
 Likewise, parental mental health has been identified as a significant contextual variable, differentially predicting obesity risk among children across rural and urban environments and income groups (Foster et al., 2020), underscoring the relevance of considering family and environmental context in obesity studies in children.

 Regardless of this accumulating evidence, there is an identifiable gap in the literature.
 The majority of the available research focuses on the occurrence of obesity and anxiety or depression without considering geographic and gender-based moderation, and only a handful of research studies use nationally representative U.S. data to simultaneously test the hypothesis of these moderators.
 The NSCH offers a distinct and strong platform toward such analysis since it has validated parent-reported indicators of child health status, mental health diagnosis, BMI-based obesity status and some demographic characteristics such as gender and urbanicity.
-This research will address this gap and extend the evidence base for the targeted public health interventions.
+This research will address this gap and extend the evidence base for targeted public health interventions.

 Problem Statement

-The research issue that the study seeks to focus on is that there is no detailed population-level knowledge of the relationship between anxiety and childhood obesity in the U.S. among children aged between 10 and 17, and the extent to which gender and urbanicity moderate this relationship.
+The research issue that the study seeks to focus on is that there is no detailed population-level knowledge on the relationship between anxiety and childhood obesity in the U.S. among children aged between 10 and 17, and the extent to which gender and urbanicity moderate this relationship.
 The prevalence of childhood obesity has risen to about 20% in 2017-2020 compared to about 16.9% in 2009-2010 (Contreras et al., 2021; Crouch et al., 2023); anxiety disorders are considered one of the most common psychiatric diseases in the children population, with the estimated rate of 7-10 per cent across the country.
 However, the literature on the relationship between obesity and anxiety has not studied the relationship in a systematic manner that incorporates both gender and urbanicity as factors.
 Thus, there are critical gaps in the evidence base for intervention targeting.

 The existing literature reports strong correlations between anxiety and obesity across different study designs and geographic regions (Beltran-Garrayo et al., 2023; Galler et al., 2024; Kokka et al., 2023; Papadimitriou et al., 2025; Ranjani et al., 2021).
 The main limitations of these studies are mostly a non-representative sampling frame, single-moderator studies conducted in isolation, and an out-of-the-U.S. context.
 The NSCH data have been mostly utilized in studies on the prevalence of obesity and rural-urban differences in weight status (Crouch et al., 2023; Foster et al., 2020), without analyzing mental health outcomes as core dependent variables and the moderate effects of gender and urbanicity on each other.
 The absence of evidence regarding combined moderation restricts the capacity of practitioners working in the sphere of public health, school health, and policymakers in creating gender-sensitive and geographically focused interventions, which would be able to respond to the needs of particular risk groups of anxious obese children.